-Why should you consider this degree?
+Why should you consider an online MSN?

 Health care in general is a thriving field.
 We already noted the estimated 15% increase through 2029 for positions in the health care sector, and nursing has even brighter prospects.
 The BLS projected nurse practitioners, anesthetists, and midwives will see employment increase by 45% during the same time period.
 That’s an additional 117,700 positions on top of the 263,400 already available in 2019.

 Nurse practitioners are in especially high demand even compared to other types of nurses.
-Among the top nursing roles that take longer than to fill, nearly half are NP positions that require postgraduate education and specialized skills developed through a concentration:
+Among the top nursing roles that take longer than to fill, nearly half are NP positions that require postgraduate education and specialized skills developed through a concentration.

-Average time to fill nursing roles:
+Average time to fill nursing roles

 2019 Job Postings

 Primary Care Nurse Practitioner

 Intensive/Critical Care Nurse